spookyGh0st/beatwalls/README.md

 this will sed the seed for every random Call **below** that line to the given seed. this can be done multiple times.

-some **Wallstructures** also use random.
+some **Wallstructures** (not properties) also use random.
 These use the variable seed for each Structure
 ```yaml
 12: RandomNoise
     seed: 420